eradman/entr/README.md

 Next Release: 2.6
 -----------------

-* Stop distributing .hgtags (lintian warning)
+* Correct the timeout on Linux while consolidating inotify events
 * First match of '{}' provides a shortcut for specifying the first file under watch
-* Correct a timeout on Linux

 Releases History
 ----------------

-2.5 prevent interactive utilities from paging output _2013-12-30_
+2.5 Prevent interactive utilities from paging output _2013-12-30_

 2.4 License file describes the copyright for the compatibility libraries _2013-12-18_